singingwolfboy/flask-dance/docs/signals.rst

     to authorize your OAuth request, has granted insufficient scopes, or in some other way has given you a token that you don't want.

+.. data:: oauth_error

+    This signal is sent when the OAuth provider indicates that there was an error with the OAuth dance.
+This can happen if your application is misconfigured somehow.
+The user will be redirected to the ``redirect_url`` anyway, so it is your responsibility to hook into this signal and inform the user that there was an error.

 .. _flash a message: http://flask.pocoo.org/docs/latest/patterns/flashing/
 .. _blinker: http://pythonhosted.org/blinker/